tzeikob/replica/README.md

 });
 ```

-after that the single member replica set will be ready to accept connections at `mongodb://127.0.0.1:27017/db-name?replicaSet=rs0`.
+after that the single member replica set will be ready for connections at `mongodb://127.0.0.1:27017/db-name?replicaSet=rs0`.

->Note, that the container will be attached to the `host` network, not the default docker host network which is the `bridge` network.
+>Note, the container will be attached to the `host` network, not the default `bridge` network.

 ### Start a replica set of three members